susbo/concur/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ### Citation